jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

-In addition to making that mismatch discussed earlier a little more obvious, this tuning curve comparison also highlights that this model thinks the firing rate will continue to grow as the injected current increases, which is not reflected in the data.
+In addition to making that mismatch discussed earlier a little more obvious, this tuning curve comparison also highlights that this model thinks the firing rate will continue to grow as the injected current increases, which is not reflected in the data (or in our knowledge of how neurons work!).

 Viewing this plot also makes it clear that the model's tuning curve is approximately exponential.
 We already knew that!
 That's what it means to be a